yashbonde/Text-Prediction/README.md

 # Text-Prediction
-Simple implementation of text prediction algorithm
+Simple implementation of text prediction algorithm.

+Implemented in LSTMs using Keras in python3